warren2i/docker-lab/readme.md

-Let's check the groups for the nonce?
+Let's check the groups to see if we can find a cookie & nonce that will grant enhanced permissions?

 Lets create a group